Minecraft allay – how to find, tame, and breed

 Where to find Minecraft allay: Three glowing blue allays are locked in a dark Woodland Mansion cage room

-Finding the allay is the (somewhat) easy bit – understanding and utilising their mechanics is a bit harder, as they are one of the most complicated mobs in the sandbox game.
+Finding the allay is the (somewhat) easy bit – understanding and utilizing their mechanics is a bit harder, as they are one of the most complicated mobs in the sandbox game.

 Item collection

 The main use for the allay is its ability to collect resources and items.
-Give an allay an item by using the ‘interact’ button on it with the item in hand and the mob will begin to carry that item.
-It’ll toddle off on its own and gather up any of the same item up to one full stack (plus the original gifted item), and return to you.
+Give an allay to an item by using the ‘interact’ button on it with the item in hand, and the mob will begin to carry that item.
+It’ll toddle off on its own and gather up any of the same items up to one full stack (plus the original gifted item) and return it to you.
 If you’ve ever been surrounded by cobblestone while mining with a full inventory, you’ll start to see why this might be useful.

 Minecraft allays and note blocks: Two allays hover near a Note Block, while more are in the distance, and blue particles travel from the note block to the surrounding allays, signifying that they have heard the sound